 Our primary focus of support are the key adults around the child or young person.
 We enable mentalisation and understanding of developmental trauma and the causes of the anxiety and stress being communicated through the behaviour being displayed, which in turn supports empathy and curiosity for change.
 By addressing disrupted neurodevelopment through strengthening the key adult-child relationships and emotional containment, we help children and young people develop resilience, agency, self-efficacy and learning capacity and get back to a path of progress towards the goals of adult life.

-In this sense our approach aligns with the social constructionist and ecological model of understanding presenting needs, rather than the medical model (which locates the ‘problem’ within child).
-We do not offer diagnostic assessments but rather a psychological formulation of presenting needs and strengths of the individual child or young person and of the systemic support around them.
-We explore attachment, resilience, emotional and behavioural regulation, executive functioning, communication, construct of self, sensory integration and dissociative responses.
+We provide a psychological formulation of presenting needs and strengths of the individual child or young person and of the systemic support around them.
+We explore attachment, resilience, emotional and behavioural regulation, executive functioning, communication, construct of self, sensory integration, dissociative responses and adaptation.
 We use dynamic and solution-oriented assessment approaches to formulate next steps towards therapeutic repair, this then informs the targeted intervention that is needed in order to empower a process of change over time using trauma informed and trauma responsive strategies.

 We do not see children and families within a clinic setting.
 Instead, we believe that working within the contexts or domains the child lives and learns in allows us to gather important information by observing in real life settings.
 This generates authentic (or meaningful) interventions towards therapeutic repair delivered through a co-constructed approach.